 Dr Jessica Neath

 Jessica Neath is an Anglo-Celtic Australian art historian who is researching at the intersections of visual arts, cultural heritage and memorialisation of traumatic histories.
 Since 2010 she has been employed as a research assistant in the Art History and Theory program at Monash University where she completed her PhD in 2015.
-In 2017 she is the Spiros Zournazis Memorial Fellow at the Australian War Memorial.
+In 2017 she was the Spiros Zournazis Memorial Fellow at the Australian War Memorial.
 In 2012 she received the John Barrett Award for Australian Studies (Postgraduate Category) for the paper “Empty Lands: Contemporary Art Approaches to Photographing Historical Trauma in Tasmania”, which was published in the Journal of Australian Studies.